Mount Tabor Nature Reserve and National Park

 About Mount Tabor

-460 meters above the Jezreel Valley, Mount Tabor is not high compared to other mountains in the Galilee, but its spherical shape stands out from the flat Jezreel Valley and it is readily seen and identified from afar.
-This mountain is surrounded at its base by three Arab villages - Daburiyya on its west, and the Bedouin villages of Shibli and Umm al-Ghanam on its south and east.
+At 460 meters above the Jezreel Valley, Mount Tabor is not that high compared to other mountains in the Galilee, but its spherical shape stands out from the Jezreel Valley and it is readily seen and identified from as far away as the Golan.
+The mountain is surrounded at its base by three Arab villages - Daburiyya on its west, and the Bedouin villages of Shibli and Umm al-Ghanam on its south and east.
 The Catholic Franciscan monastery with its impressive basilica is on the southeast side of the summit, while the Greek Orthodox Church of the Transfiguration is on its north-east aspect.

 Because of Mount Tabor’s prominence and its strategic position adjacent to the confluence of two important highways, the Via Maris that passed east-west along the Jezreel Valley and a Galilee north-south road, a lot of history happened here.